ADGEfficiency/adgefficiency.github.io/_posts/2018-08-20-blockchain-python.md

 ---
 title: 'A Pythonic blockchain'
 date: 2018-08-13
-excerpt:  Making use of some really cool standard library features.
+excerpt:  Making use of the Python standard library.

 ---